Woolly-at-EBI/BlueCloudMetadataEnhancement/docs/script_documentation.md

 ```

 ## General notes about the scripts
-Many of the scripts e.g. get_directory_paths.py are utility scripts.
+Many of the scripts, e.g. get_directory_paths.py are utility scripts.

 Are a mix of python and bash scripts.
-Would prefer for it to be pure python, but was easier working with bash where environmental values and bearer files were needed etc. Plus hard to replicate what Curl and pipelining of jq was doing.
+Would prefer for it to be a pure python, but it was easier working with bash where environmental values and bearer files were needed etc. Plus hard to replicate what Curl and pipelining of jq was doing.
-if these are to be used more in production, will probably need porting to python.
+If these are to be used more in production, will probably need porting to python.